-The Company's indebtedness may subject the Company to interest rate risk.
+The Company's indebtedness subjects the Company to interest rate risk.
 Interest rates are subject to the influence of economic conditions generally, both domestic and foreign, and also to the monetary and fiscal policies of the United States and its agencies, particularly the Federal Reserve.
 The nature and timing of any changes in such policies or general economic conditions and the effect they may have on the Company are unpredictable.
 The Company's indebtedness may also have other important impacts on the Company, including that the Company will be required to utilize cash flow to service the debt, indebtedness may make the Company more vulnerable to economic downturns, and the Company's indebtedness subjects the Company to covenants and restrictions on its operations and activities, including its ability to pay dividends and take certain other actions.
-As of December 31, 2017, the Company had approximately \$11.2 million of outstanding borrowings, of which approximately \$7.0 million was borrowed under the Term Loan and approximately \$4.2 million was outstanding under the Revolving Line of Credit.
-Based on the amounts outstanding under the Company's Credit Facility at December 31, 2017, a hypothetical 1% increase in daily one-month LIBOR would increase the Company's annual interest expense by approximately \$112,000.
-See "Liquidity and Capital Resources" under Item 2 above for additional information regarding the Credit Facility, including information regarding increases to the Credit Facility and additional borrowings thereunder pursuant to the amendment entered into during February 2018.
+As of March 31, 2018, the Company had approximately \$22.2 million of outstanding borrowings, of which approximately \$6.7 million was borrowed under the Term Loan portion of the Company's Credit Facility and approximately \$15.6 million was outstanding under the Revolving Line of Credit portion of the Company's Credit Facility.
+As previously described, interest on borrowings under the Credit Facility accrues at an annual rate equal to the daily one-month LIBOR, plus (i) 2.25% in the case of borrowings under the Revolving Line of Credit and (ii) 2.85% in the case of borrowings under the Term Loan.
+Based on the amounts outstanding under the Company's Credit Facility at March 31, 2018, a hypothetical 1% increase in daily one-month LIBOR would increase the Company's annual interest expense by approximately \$222,000.

 All of the Company's export sales require the customer to make payment in United States dollars.
 Accordingly, foreign sales may be affected by the strength of the United States dollar relative to the currencies of the countries in which the Company's customers are located, as well as the strength of the economies of the countries in which the Company's customers are located.
 The Company has, at times in the past, paid certain suppliers in Euros.
-The Company had no foreign exchange contracts outstanding at December 31, 2017 or June 30, 2017.
+The Company had no foreign exchange contracts outstanding at March 31, 2018 or June 30, 2017.

 The Company's cash and cash equivalents are maintained in bank accounts which bear interest at prevailing interest rates.
-At December 31, 2017, bank deposits exceeded Federal Deposit Insurance Corporation limits.
+At March 31, 2018, bank deposits exceeded Federal Deposit Insurance Corporation limits.